-risks and/or the measures it Alternatively, the Metric can also be met if, in addition to meeting 8.3.a, the is taking to enhance these company explicitly discloses measures it has implemented to enhance the competencies. climate competencies of the board.
+Alternatively, the Metric can also be met if, in addition to meeting 8.3.a, the company explicitly discloses measures it has implemented to enhance the climate competencies of the board.
 This could include board trainings on climate issues, either external or internal, or the appointment of 'climate expert' to the board.
 Conversely, measures to enhance board 'sustainability' or 'environment' or 'ESG' competencies do not meet the requirements of this Metric.